agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

     relevant degree" (Beneficiary qualifications I presume).
 I seem like a prime suspect for atleast lack of "beneficiary qualifications".
-Defending a Data science related RFE of `Beneficiary qualifications` with Mechanical degree (Bachelor's
+Defending a Data science related RFE of `Beneficiary Qualifications` with Mechanical degree (Bachelor's
     and Master's) might turn out to be hard or atleast incentivizing people at USCIS to reject me.
-People with Electronics backgrounds with such a "BQ" RFE, seem to show how each subject is related to computer science in their rebuttal to USCIS.
+People with Electronics backgrounds with such a "Beneficiary Qualifications" RFE, for a CS job, seem to show how each subject is related to computer science in their rebuttal to USCIS.

-	Despite the fact that the RFE rejections looking random--as they even [reject CS students for SWe jobs](https://www.teamblind.com/post/RFE-TIMELINES-FOR-FEB-2020-mbNwVE8r)--it appears that pushing for a degree *might help* an RFE with "Beneficiary Qualifications" atleast.
+	Despite the fact that the RFE rejections are looking random--as they even [reject CS students for SWe jobs](https://www.teamblind.com/post/RFE-TIMELINES-FOR-FEB-2020-mbNwVE8r)--it appears that pushing for a degree *might help* an RFE with "Beneficiary Qualifications" atleast.